FusionAuth/fusionauth-site/site/_posts/2022-02-08-announcing-fusionauth-1-33.md

 * linux/ppc64le
 * linux/s390x

 You can pull an architecture specific build using `docker pull --platform <platform> fusionauth/fusionauth-app:latest`.
-These images have been generated back to FusionAuth 1.24, at a community member request.
+These images have been generated back to FusionAuth 1.24, at a community member's request.

 This support is exciting for two reasons: